-Filing: Discord is raising up to $140M at a valuation of up to $7B – TechCrunch
+Update: Discord confirms raising $100M at a valuation of $7B – TechCrunch

 It proceeded to get lots of traction on Twitch and with e-sports players, environments where it might be especially interesting for both players and spectators to have a place to provide running commentary on what is going on.

 But just as the biggest games and gameplay has mass-market, even casual, appeal, so can the platforms that gamers use to communicate.
-Discord’s growth has exploded in recent years, with monthly active users almost doubling to 120 million this year with 800,000 downloads a day.
+Discord’s growth has exploded in recent years, with monthly active users doubling to 140 million this year with 800,000 downloads a day.

 That’s in part down to Discord’s use alongside newly, virally popular games like Among Us; but also because it’s being used for more than just games.